 It should also be remembered that notwithstanding this analysis, OPRA excludes the State's judiciary from the law including municipal courts.
 Access to municipal court records fall under the rules of the Supreme Court and local officials may not grant access to municipal court records.

-Finally, any public official, officer or employee assigned responsibility to comply with a request can be assessed penalties under OPRA if the GRC or a court finds that this person "unreasonably denied access" to a public record "under the totality of the circumstances" and did so "knowingly and willfully."
+Finally, any public official, officer or employee assigned responsibility to comply with a request can be assessed penalties under OPRA if the GRC finds that this person "unreasonably denied access" to a public record "under the totality of the circumstances" and did so "knowingly and willfully."

 Using this guidance, concerns about the responsibilities of various local officials under OPRA can be addressed.
 Solutions should focus on the underlying principles of the clerk as the central point of contact for the public for OPRA requests and use of alternative approaches noted above to increase the flexibility of the municipality in responding to OPRA requests.
 Using a combination of approaches municipalities should be able to adopt procedures and systems that ensure the publics right to timely and efficient access to government records.